 Data Need Plan to Address Data Need Verification of the man-made features in the Roca Honda permit area and in the half-mile margin around the permit area is needed, including confirmation of extent of power lines outside Section 16.
 Field investigation of the Roca Honda permit area and the half- mile margin around the permit area will be conducted to verify the existence and location of the man-made features.
 Contours for engineering design.
 New aerial photographs have been flown and appropriate interval contour maps will be developed as needed for engineering design.
 Stream bed contours for discharge engineering decisions.
-New aerial photographs have been flown and appropriate interval contour maps will be developed as needed for engineering design.
+The pre-mining stream channel morphology will be defined in more detail, including channel plan, profile, and cross-section using aerial photographs and/or conventional survey techniques.